shlomifruchter/nodejs-rss-spider/README.md

 grunt server
 ```

-**Using the API to crawl RSS feeds**
+##Using the API to crawl RSS feeds

-post a JSON to /crawl, for example:
+Post a JSON to localhost:3000/crawl, using the following structure:

 ```
 {